psf/pyperf/doc/api.rst

    *values* must be a sequence of numbers (integer or float) greater than zero.
 Usually, *values* is a list of number of seconds.
-Samples must be normalized per loop iteration (total of outer and inner loops).
+Samples must be normalized per loop iteration.

-   *warmups* is an optional sequence of ``(loops: int, value: float)`` tuples where *value* must be greater than or equal to zero.
+   *warmups* is an optional sequence of ``(loops: int, value)`` tuples where *value* must be a number (integer or float) greater than or equal to zero.
 Warmup values are "raw values", they must not be normalized per loop iteration.

    *values* and/or *warmups* must be a non-empty sequence.
 If *values* is empty, the run is a calibration run.